 -- This example creates a memory-optimized table with a columnstore index.
 CREATE TABLE t_account ( accountkey int NOT NULL PRIMARY KEY NONCLUSTERED, Accountdescription nvarchar (50), accounttype nvarchar(50), unitsold int, INDEX t_account_cci CLUSTERED COLUMNSTORE ) WITH (MEMORY_OPTIMIZED = ON ); GO

 You are now ready to run real-time operational analytics without making any changes to your application.
 Analytics queries will run against the columnstore index and OLTP operations will keep running against your OLTP btree indexes.
 The OLTP workloads will continue to perform, but will incur some additional overhead to maintain the columnstore index.
 See the performance optimizations in the next section.

-Read Sunil Agarwal's blog posts to learn more about real-time operational analytics.
+Read the following blog posts to learn more about real-time operational analytics.
 It might be easier to understand the performance tips sections if you look at the blog posts first.